invariantlabs-ai/docs/docs/mcp-scan/index.md

 ## Using MCP-Scan

-MCP-scan offers two primary modes of operations, allowing you to identify security vulnerabilities in your MCP integrations and continously monitor your MCP traffic.
+MCP-scan offers two primary modes of operations, allowing you to identify security vulnerabilities in your MCP integrations and continuously monitor your MCP traffic.

 <!-- * [_Server Scanning_](./scanning.md) with **`mcp-scan scan`** -->